We invite high-quality professional posters that reflect the theme of “Modernizing the Future Fight: Accelerate & Adapt.”

 - Presentation posters should contain graphics, text, and reproduced images suitable for media reproduced to the partition dimensions.
 We recommend text sizes no smaller than font size 50 (graphs or images with text less than 50 excepted).
 Images should contain suitable dpi no smaller than hi-res .jpgs.

-If you choose to ship your poster, please contact Reneé Despot at email@example.com for shipping instructions.
-Make sure you are shipping to the attention of the poster author or whoever will be in charge of posting the poster once onsite.
+If you choose to ship your poster, please contact Reneé Despot at rdespot@NDIA.org for shipping instructions.
+Make sure that you are shipping to the attention of the poster author or whomever will be in charge of posting the poster once on-site.
 DO NOT send your poster to NDIA.

 Presenters are responsible for both posting and removing their own posters.
 Posters left up after scheduled presentation periods will be taken down and thrown away.